philljudge/Azure-Migrate-PublicConnectivity-VM-Lab/README.md

 ![image](https://github.com/philljudge/Azure-Migrate-VM-Lab/assets/131694192/f0625a60-30a5-4e02-9a0b-606347fb8630)

-Once the key is generated you can then download the Azure Migrate Appliance
+Once the key is generated you can then download the Azure Migrate Appliance.

 # <ins>Discovery Appliance</ins>